 These days, it's hard to find anyone with truly good posture.

 Just think about how the majority of people spend their time: Students are likely found hunched over a desk at school, slumped over the phone texting, or relaxing in front of the TV.
 Most adults commute for long periods to work, only to sit behind a work desk for hours on end.
-Even professional athletes spend a ton of their time in cramped airplanes or on bus rides.
+Even professional athletes spend a ton of their time in cramped aeroplanes or on bus rides.

 All of these activities lead to rounded shoulders, achy backs, and sore necks.
 They also create significant muscular imbalances, which can lead to injury.